 - Why you need to monitor metrics across the entire conversion funnel as part of your digital analytics plan.

-We’ve all heard the stories of businesses who never measure anything and become hugely successful.
+We’ve all heard the stories of businesses that never measure anything and become hugely successful.
 Well, that’s an outlier.
 Yet, far too many businesses fail to use metrics to guide decision-making.
-Even businesses that measure lots of things fail to understand how those metric impact decision-making.
+Even businesses that measure lots of things fail to understand how those metrics impact decision-making.
 Maybe they have too many metrics or maybe they don’t have the right ones.
-Maybe their metrics don’t reach decision makers quickly.
+Maybe their metrics don’t reach decision-makers quickly.
 Or, maybe metrics measure where you’ve been without providing guidance to where you’re going.

 George Forrest of iSix Sigma has this to say about metrics: